atfranc2/mlclust/README.md

         Otherwise it is ignored.

-**plot_2dclusters(
+**plot_2dclusters**(self, proj_method)

+    Plot the data projected into 2-D space

+    Parameters:

+    proj_method: str
-    # If a projection method is not specified then the data must be projected prior
+        If a projection method is not specified then the data must be projected prior to viewing it is 2-D.
-    # to viewing it is 2-D. This option specifes the method to project the data
+        This option specifes the method to project the data.
+If a projection_method is specifed in __init__ then it is used by default.
-    # Options:['pca', 'umap', 'tsne', 'phate', 'isomap']
+        Options:['pca', 'umap', 'tsne', 'phate', 'isomap']
-    proj_method = 'pca'
-)